-An int is converted to a Number if the int is between -2^{53} and 2^{53} inclusive, otherwise it is converted to a BigInt.
+^{} An int is converted to a Number if the int is between -2^53 and 2^53 inclusive, otherwise it is converted to a BigInt.
 (If the browser does not support BigInt then a Number will be used instead.
-In this case, conversion of large integers from Python to Javascript is lossy.)
+In this case, conversion of large integers from Python to JavaScript is lossy.)

-Javascript to Python
+JavaScript to Python

-The following immutable types are implicitly converted from Python to Javascript:
+The following immutable types are implicitly converted from JavaScript to Python: